ChristianLebeda/PLAN-experiments/README.md

 $ python simulations/binary_experiments.py kosarak POS synthetic PLAN PLAN-noscale IOME
 ```

+As mentioned previously,
-Running our baseline IOME uses a lot of memory for some of the experiments.
-In particular, running IOME on the sparse binary datasets, requires a machine with at least 128 GB RAM.
+running the baseline IOME uses a lot of memory for some of the experiments.
+In particular, running IOME on the sparse binary datasets requires a machine with at least 128 GB RAM.
 When running the binary experiments without IOME 8GB of RAM are sufficient.
 All experiments for the variants of PLAN uses less than 10GB of RAM.